Student and Researchers projects

-Explore the projects that students from around the world are creating with Red Pitaya or learn from our teaching materials !
+Explore the projects that students and researchers from around the world are creating with Red Pitaya or learn from our teaching materials !

 University of Turin and Collegio Einaudi